pedromelobitencourt/Learning-Notebooks/Data Analytics/Prepare Data for Exploration/module1.md

 The lack of structure makes unstructured data difficult to search, manage, and analyze.
 But recent advancements in artificial intelligence and machine learning algorithms are beginning to change that.
 Now, the **new challenge** facing data scientists is making sure these tools are **inclusive** and **unbiased**

+## Data Modeling

+**Data modeling** is the process of creating diagrams that visually represent how data is organized and structured

+The visual representations are called **data models**

+Different users might have different data needs, but the data model gives them an understanding of the structured as a whole

+### Levels of data modeling

+1. Conceptual data modeling: it gives a high-level view of the data structure and it doesn't contain technical details

+2. Logical data modeling: it focuses on the technical details of a database such as relationships, attributes and entities

+3. Physical data modeling: it depicts how a database operates.
+It defines all entities and attributes useeds

+### Data-modeling techniques

+Two common methods are:

+* **Entity Relationship Diagram (ERD)**

+* **Unified Modeling Language (UML)**